AICoE/log-anomaly-detector/README.md

 # Anomaloy Detection in Logs - POC

 This repository contains the prototype for an application log Anomaly Detector which can be deployed either locally or on Openshift.
-It currently uses ElasticSearch as its source of data, gensim for Word2Vec log encoding, and a Self-Organizing map to analyze our streaming logs.
-It also stores a copy of the Elasticsearch index that it monitors with the addition of a field that identifies the log as either an anomaly or not for later review by Users.
+It currently uses Elasticsearch as its source of data, gensim for its Word2Vec function used to encode the natural language portion of our logs, and a Self-Organizing map to analyze our stream of, now vectorized, log data.
+It also stores a copy of the Elasticsearch index that it monitors with the addition of two fields that help to identify logs as either anomalous or not for later review by users: "anomaly", which is either "0" for no, or a "1" for yes.
+And "anomaly_score", a real valued number used to quantify the anomalousness of a log.

 As with any Machine Learning pipeline there are two main portions of this repo: Training and Inference.
 Both stages of the ML pipeline can be run either locally or in OpenShift.